 KARILYON + ABLAZE + BLIP

 “Karilyon” is all about the culture, and places of the country.
 Since we leave a trace to where we go, I decided that the typography for this would be chalk and dust.
 “Ablaze” reviews sports, fitness, and technology.
 A perfect fit for this to relate to the theme would be a record vinyl with scratches—old but evolved, worn but loved.
 Next, I used blocks to build the word “Blip”.
 It sums up what society is also made up of which is lifestyle, interests, and people.
-All of these have undergone several revisions but the same concept still applies.

 THE EMERGENCE (VOL. 5 NO. 1)